-- Check out the availability and restrictions of the instruments for 2022A semester in the following Gemini page : Link
+- Check out the full availability and restrictions of the instruments for 2023A semester in the following Gemini page : Link

 Proposers must use Gemini Phase-I Tool PIT.
 The PIT is a downloadable application that is used to provide "front-page" information including the title, abstract, and contact info for the investigators.
 Instrument configuration details, target coordinates, and observing constraints are also included in PIT.
-"Essay" sections are included in a single PDF attachment, which can be prepared using an MS Word or LaTeX template.
+As noted above, the 2023A Phase 1 template must be used, and two attachements are required.
 Detailed help pages and video tutorials are available on the Gemini web site.

 Please consider these suggestions and guidelines when preparing your proposal:

-- Please use the template that can be found at the PIT software distribution site (Latex and Word templates are available) to prepare the Essay section (please use non-US version of template, GemPhase1.docx or GemPhase1.tex; for the reference, check the previous call for proposal pages).
+- Please use the template that can be found at the PIT software distribution site (Latex and Word templates are available) to prepare the Essay section and team information and so on (please use GemPhase1_1_23A.docx/tex and GemPhase1_2_23A.docx/tex).

 - The scientific justification page has one-page limit for the text.
 Two additional pages can be used for references and figures.
 For page limits of other part of the essay, please refer to the description in the templates.